lsst/LDM-230/index.rst

 Calibration image and engineering image modes
 ---------------------------------------------

-When the DM Archiver and Alert Production Cluster are configured in these modes, there are no visits.
-The startExposure event is used to trigger both replicator jobs and worker jobs (although another event could be used to trigger the workers).
-Worker processing only performs :term:`ISR` (often just a subset), :term:`CCD` assembly, :term:`PSF` determination (if appropriate), and a subset of SDQA, as configured for the mode selected.
+When the :term:`DM` Archiver and Alert Production Cluster are configured in these modes, there are no visits.
+The ``startExposure`` event is used to trigger both replicator jobs and worker jobs (although another event could be used to trigger the workers).
+Worker processing only performs :term:`ISR` (often just a subset), :term:`CCD` assembly, :term:`PSF` determination (if appropriate), and a subset of :term:`SDQA`, as configured for the mode selected.

 .. _daytime-ops-mode: